jgerstmayr/EXUDYN/README.rst

 Installation and building on Mac OS X is rarely tested, but first successful compilation including GLFW has been achieved.
-Requirements are an according Anaconda installation.
+Requirements are an according Anaconda (or Miniconda) installation.

 \ **Tested configurations**\ :

 +  Mac OS 11.x 'Big Sur', Mac Mini (2021), Apple M1, 16GB Memory
-+  Anaconda (i368 based with Rosetta 2) with Python 3.8
++  Anaconda (x86 / i368 based with Rosetta 2) with Python 3.8
 +  this configuration is currently evaluated but showed general compatibility => some wheels are already available on pypi (you may need to download them manually)!

+\ **NOTE**\ :

++  on Apple M1 processors, there are significant problems with Miniconda; scipy cannot be installed properly (April 2022)
++  a significant number of Exudyn test models does not run properly!
+Optimization and processing functions do not run (especially multiprocessing and tqdm);
++  as eigensolvers were not available for tests on M1, all these test models fail
++  note that even some test result deviate from Windows results significantly!

 Alternatively, we tested on:

 +  Mac OS X 10.11.6 'El Capitan', Mac Pro (2010), 3.33GHz 6-Core Intel Xeon, 4GB Memory, Anaconda Navigator 1.9.7, Python 3.7.0, Spyder 3.3.6

-Note, that in all cases tkinter does not yet run properly (help appreciated), while otherwise we produced a stable version.
-The AppleM1 native version is approx.~10x faster than the Rosetta version!
+Note, that in all cases tkinter does not run properly on MacOS (help appreciated), while otherwise we produced a stable version.
+The AppleM1 native version is in some cases superior to the Windows version and also to the Rosetta version on Apple!

 For a compatible Mac OS X system some pre-built wheels will be available via pypi.org.
 Note that these my be built on an emulated AppleM1, thus being much slower than the Windows or Linux compliant.